Bentix-cs/fivem-greenscreener/README.md

 If you want to support me use [ko-fi](https://ko-fi.com/bentix)❤️​.

 ## Features
-- Take screenshots of every gta clothing
+- Take screenshots of every gta clothing (addon clothing inclueded)
 - Comprehensible naming of the screenshots for implementing it in your scripts
 - Small progress ui
 - Almost completely invisible ped
 - Config for customizing the camera positions
 - Config for enabling cycle through textrue variations
+- Greenscreen gets removed automatically (Thanks to @hakanesnn)

 ## Planned
 - Find a better way for editing the images